Storage unit has been helpful in rescuing people who move and need to store their belongings for one reason or the other.

 2. My Gate Code is not effective

-In most cases, the fault is with the customers who often forget their code, making late payment of rent, or misplacing their card.
+In most cases, the fault is with the customers who often forget their code, make late payments of rent, or misplace their cards.

 - They will see that their properties are being kept safe by making sure of proper access.
 If they are only supplying their code wrongly, show them the correct procedure.
 Do not talk to them through the speaker system; meet them at the gate and speak physically.
 The best speaker is difficult to understand and is not personal.
 Make sure you are pleasant and do not show up frustrated by their inability to handle a simple task.